albertlinao/albertlinao/README.md

 - Create metrics and reports on team productivity.
 - Lead meetings; daily standup, sprint planning, sprint review, and team retrospective.

-To summarize my role, I ensure that projects are done correctly, and the team can do their role as easily as possible.
+To summarize my role, I ensure that projects are done correctly, and the team can do their roles as effectively as possible.

 <!--
 **albertlinao/albertlinao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.